pkolmakov/MyRecords/SqlUniversityCourse.md

 CREATE TABLE Courses(id int, name text)
 CREATE TABLE Enrollment(studentId int, courseId int)

-//I need to add constraints about fields that shouldn't be null
-//ALTER COLUMN Students(id) IS NOT NULL

 ALTER TABLE Students ADD PRIMARY KEY(id)

-ALTER TABLE Enrollment ADD PRIMARY KEY(studentId, courseId) ALTER TABLE Enrollment ADD CONSTRAINT FOREING KEY(FK_Enrollment_Student_id) ALTER TABLE Enrollment ADD CONSTRAINT FOREING KEY(FK_Enrollment_Courses_id) REFERENCES Students(id)
+ALTER TABLE Enrollment ADD PRIMARY KEY(studentId, courseId) pLTER TABLE Enrollment ADD CONSTRAINT FOREING KEY(FK_Enrollment_Student_id) ALTER TABLE Enrollment ADD CONSTRAINT FOREING KEY(FK_Enrollment_Courses_id) REFERENCES Students(id)

 ALTER TABLE Courses ADD PRIMARY KEY(id)

-//JOINS
+# JOINS
 1) Simplify with USING
     SELECT *
     FROM TABLE A
     JOIN TABLE B USING (id)
-2) Use natural join for fields with the same name //But it's not reccomended in practical use
+2) Use natural join for fields with the same name (But it's not reccomended in practical use)
     SELECT *
     FROM TABLE A
     NATURAL JOIN TABLE B
 3)

-//Group
+# Group
     1) When grouping by you do next
         - First - defining sourses by From clause
         - then filter it by where clause